-Last April (2020) during lockdown, I made a photographic record of oak saplings, just as they began to burst into leaf.
-All of the saplings were from acorns planted in October 2015, and had grown to between approximately 50 cms to 200 cms in height.
+In April 2020, during lockdown, I made a photographic record of the growth patterns of 20 oak saplings, just as they began to burst into leaf.
+All the saplings were grown from acorns planted in October 2015, and had reached between approximately 50 cms and 200 cms in height.

-I photographed each one from directly overhead, using a mask of white card to block out the pot and other details, in order to isolate each sapling’s spatial form.
-I wanted to capture the range of radiating growth structures.
+I photographed each one from directly overhead, using a mask of white card to block out unwanted details, and isolate each sapling’s spatial form.
+I aimed to capture a range of radiating growth structures.

 The process allowed me to document some of the infinite permutations of branch patterns produced as young trees grow, reach up and out, positioning their leaves to capture the light.
-I saw how each individual sapling’s sensate nature, responded to their situation/environment, to make completely unique structures.
+I saw how each individual sapling’s sensate nature, caused them to respond to their situation/environment, and grow completely unique structures.